 Steeple Run is actually a Master Association.
 Large scale planned communities establish a “Master Association” that is responsible for governing the entire community.
 A separate “Sub Association” may also govern individual neighborhoods within a large planned community.
 Steeple Run has both houses and condominiums.
 The condominium is considered our sub association with its own Board of Directors.

-The By-Laws and Covenants do not allow SRCC to act as Home Owners Association as they only allow the SRCC Board to handle the assests of the community.
+The By-Laws and Covenants do not allow SRCC to act as Homeowners Association as they only allow the SRCC Board to handle the assets of the community.
 Those being common land, the clubhouse and pool for example.
 Therefore, Steeple Run falls under Illinois Condominium Property Act.

 Where can I find a copy of the COVENANTS AND BY-LAWS?